Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Allocate a Pair of Numbers - IAP.md

     <tr>
       <td>assigned</td>
       <td>array, boolean</td>
       <td>An array of the first availble consecutive pair if found.
-Otherwise, it is a boolean value</td>
+Otherwise, it will be false</td>
       <td><pre lang="json">[
   6,
   7